Arunkharaud/equity-research-analyser/README.md

 ## Author

-Built as a personal finance project to automate fundamental equity analysis and deepen understanding of financial statement analysis and valuation methodology.
+Built as a personal finance project by Arun Kharaud to automate fundamental equity analysis and gain greater understanding of financial statement analysis and valuation methodology.